marzdrel/diffickens/_posts/2020-08-16-back-your-enums-with-enums.markdown

 just duplicated with the magic of your editor.

 You must choose names for your `ENUM` types carefully.
-If you define a lot of different types you might get overwhelemed quickly.
+If you define a lot of different types you might get overwhelmed quickly.
 I would suggest to prefix your names with table and column name if your `ENUM` is defined for one table only.
 If you want to define an enum for more widespread use, some more generic name like `enum_languages` can be more appropriate.